 # Send events

-The first step is to register as a node on the bus to get credentials.
+The first step is to create a node on the bus.
 Nodes are entities that emit events, receive events or both.

-• Choose a username and password.
-Together with the node id, they are the credentials required to authenticate before sending events to the bus.
+- Choose a username and password.
+Together with the node id, they are the credentials required to authenticate if you are going to send events via the API.

 We suggest that you register the node on both the staging and production environments.